A multi-faceted approach to mentoring

 The chair or director of the new faculty member's department or program can answer day-to-day questions and offer guidance for course planning, finding resources, helping students, and managing work.
 Department colleagues can also be helpful sources of information on how things work at Lawrence.

-Faculty Guides (for tenure-track faculty)
+Faculty Mentors (for tenure-track faculty)

-Through biweekly conversations, a faculty guide from outside the department helps each new tenure-track faculty member set goals for teaching, scholarly or creative activity, and healthy balance, and take steps toward personal and professional success.
+Through regular conversations, a faculty guide from outside the department helps each new tenure-track faculty member set goals for teaching, scholarly or creative activity, and healthy balance, and take steps toward personal and professional success.